-If your garden stands in a tropical area then you need to water your tomatoes some other parts of the day again except evening.
-There is no use to water tomatoes in the evening and this may harm your plants.
+If your garden stands in a tropical area, then you need to water your tomatoes some other parts of the day again, except evening.
+There is no use in watering tomatoes in the evening, and this may harm your plants.

-Besides, check the soil moisture with your finger before water them.
-As well as remember to water your tomatoes in the soil around the plant base instead of leaves.
+Besides, check the soil moisture with your finger before watering them.
+As well as, remember to water your tomatoes in the soil around the plant base instead of the leaves.

 For container tomatoes, you need frequent watering.
 The potting mix can’t hold water for a long time.
-So, they need watering twice or thrice depends on the weather condition.
+So, they need watering twice or thrice depending on the weather condition.

-At first, do the soil test and check the pH level before fertilizing your tomatoes.
-It helps to determine the perfect ration of fertilizer exactly needed for your tomato plants.
+First, do the soil test and check the pH level before fertilizing your tomatoes.
+It helps to determine the perfect ratio of fertilizer exactly needed for your tomato plants.

-Tomato plants need fertilizing once transplanting them in the garden.
-Then again when setting flowers and producing fruits.
+Tomato plants need fertilizing once transplanted in the garden.
+Then again, when setting flowers and producing fruits.

 Cherry Tomato Plant Height

-The plants’ height of the cherry tomatoes is depending on the varieties.
+The plants’ height of the cherry tomatoes depends on the variety.

-Usually the average height of dwarf tomatoes varieties around 6-15 inches tall.
+Usually, the average height of dwarf tomato varieties is around 6-15 inches tall.

-Besides indeterminate varieties need about 3 to 4 feet spacing between plants for growing cherry tomatoes.
+Besides, indeterminate varieties need about 3 to 4 feet of spacing between plants for growing cherry tomatoes.

 Staking cherry tomato plants mainly depends on plant varieties.
 Dwarf tomatoes don’t need any staking at all.
 As well as determinate tomatoes also don’t need any plant support.
 However, simple staking can help them stand up off the ground when producing a lot of fruits.

 Indeterminate cherry tomatoes must need plant support because they grow tall.
-They sprawl on the ground if not getting any support like staking, caging, or trellising.
+They sprawl on the ground if they are not getting any support like staking, caging, or trellising.

-Learn More: 4 Secret Tips of Staking Tomato Plants
+Learn More: 4 Secret Tips for Staking Tomato Plants

 Mulching retains the soil moisture and protects your tomatoes from soil-borne fungal diseases.
 So, you can apply mulch both for your garden and container cherry tomatoes to get the benefit of mulch.